ARTICLE I – MEMBERSHIP

 The Social Committee shall be chaired by a Governing Board member appointed by the President.
 It shall be the duty of this Committee to plan, arrange, and conduct all of the social functions of the Association.

 The Environmental Committee shall be chaired by a Governing Board member appointed by the President.
 It shall be the duty of this committee to be responsible for the condition and maintenance of the lake, the annual fish stocking, and control of wildlife on CLIA’s properties.

 Section 10 Membership Committee:

 The Membership Committee shall be chaired by a Governing Board member appointed by the President and shall include the ten Membership District Representatives.
-It shall be the duty of this Committee to propose to the Governing Board a plan to achieve controlled membership growth, which includes: communication by letter, telephone or email to non- returning members, host a membership drive campaign to eligible non-members prior to June 15th each year, and coordinate visits to new residents and home owners.
-The Membership Committee is responsible to update and distribute the Cupsaw Lake brochures to all eligible members and holds responsibility for the distribution of the membership badges and car and boat decals.
+It shall be the duty of this Committee to propose to the Governing Board a plan to achieve controlled membership growth, which can include: communication with non-returning members, hosting a membership drive campaign to eligible non-members each year, and coordinating visits to new residents and home owners.
+The Membership Committee is responsible for managing Cupsaw Lake marketing materials and holds responsibility for the distribution of the membership badges and car and boat decals.

 Membership District Representatives:

 Each of the ten membership district representatives must actively participate in at least one additional committee.
 It shall be the duty of each district representative to align with the CLIA districts as outlined on the district map found in these By-Laws as Exhibit B and become familiar with the members in their respective districts.
 They will act to achieve membership growth, promote the Cupsaw Lake community to nonmembers in their district, and assist with such matters as new applications, answer questions and dispersal of badges, parking passes, boat decals, etc.